subramanyampv/kamino/README.md

 # delete-old-tweets
-A small python script that deletes tweets older than a certain date (legacy project)
+A small python script that deletes tweets older than a certain date.